lightningkite/mirror-kotlin/README.md

 Adding the plugin will add a `mirror` task to your project.

-The `mirror` task will look for files ending with `mirror.txt`, and will add next to them generate files for reflection.
+The `mirror` task will look for files ending with `mirror.txt`, and will add generate files next to them, including a setup function that you give the name for.

 ## `mirror.txt`